Liminality: In higher education

 For many students, the process of starting university can be seen as a liminal space.
 Whilst many students move away from home for the first time, they often do not break their links with home, seeing the place of origin as home rather than the town where they are studying.
 Student orientation often includes activities that act as a rite of passage, making the start of university as a significant period.
 This can be reinforced by the split of town and gown, where local communities and the student body maintain different traditions and codes of behaviour.
 This means that many university students are no longer seen as school children, but have not yet achieved the status of independent adults.
 This creates an environment where risk-taking is balanced with safe spaces that allow students to try out new identities and new ways of being within a structure that provides meaning.
+This liminal period offers a unique window of psychological malleability: disconnected from the secure attachments of home yet not having formed relationships that reinforce their sense of self, individuals in this transitional state can be particularly susceptible to influence—both constructive and harmful.